j0zzz/JoeQuake/README.md

 The name of the written config file can be given as `filename`.
 If not present, an automatic name based on current map and time is used.

+### `sv_protocol`

+Overrides the default 15 (netquake) protocol version with given value.
+This command aims to keep JoeQuake compatible with mods.

 ## Other features

 ### Parameter completion